You are currently logged-out. You can log-in or create an account to see more talks, save favorites, and more.

 [06:08]

-You know, if you have a light bulb or a candle, and you go into a, you go down to the beach, or out in the middle of the desert, that little candle is just going to be this nothing.
-But if you go into the closet or into a small room, the candle lights up everything.
-So in order for our candle to light up everything around us, we have to draw some limitation.
-Otherwise, we can't really see our reflection back.
-And we're really groping in the dark.
+You know, if you have a light bulb or a candle and you go into a... you get out of the beach or out in the middle of the desert, that little candle is just going to be this nothing.
+But if you go out, if you go into the closet or into a small room, the candle lights up everything.
+So in order to, for our candle, to light up everything around us, we have to draw some limitation.
+Otherwise, we can't really see our reflection back, and we're really groping in the dark.
 So to practice within a limitation makes our activity real, gives our activity some reality.

 [07:12]